Detection and Response

 We wanted to get a better understanding of what victims go through during the aftermath and recovery process of a ransomware attack to help others in case they find themselves in a similar situation.
-To do this, we analyzed victim support chats for five ransomware families.
+To do this, we analysed victim support chats for five ransomware families.

 We all know the risk of a ransomware attack.
-Headlines of the latest victims might haunt the dreams of chief information security officers (CISOs) and security operations centers (SOCs) due to the multi-extortion models used by modern ransomware groups.
+Headlines of the latest victims might haunt the dreams of chief information security officers (CISOs) and security operations centres (SOCs) due to the multi-extortion models used by modern ransomware groups.

 We wanted to get a better understanding of what victims go through during the aftermath and recovery process of a ransomware attack to help others in case they find themselves in a similar situation.
-To do this, we analyzed victim support chats for five ransomware families: Conti, Lockbit 2.0, AvosLocker, Hive, and HelloKitty for Linux.
+To do this, we analysed victim support chats for five ransomware families: Conti, Lockbit 2.0, AvosLocker, Hive, and HelloKitty for Linux.
 Each of these ransomware groups uses unique victim identifiers to offer negotiation and “support” while the victim tries to recover their data.

 Why chat support?

 Ransomware-as-a-service (RaaS) actors and affiliates previously used email to communicate with victims.
 This email correspondence served as a way to negotiate a price for the decryption key and for victims to find a way to keep their data from being published on the groups’ leak sites.
 However, this way of communicating introduced complications.
-After all, the ransom note was displayed on every system in a victim organization.
+After all, the ransom note was displayed on every system in a victim organisation.
 What happened when multiple people from the same company contacted the threat actors?
 It became unsustainable for the criminals to maintain multiple email conversations with the same victim, as they might accidentally contradict themselves or offer varying prices in different email threads.

-To solve this problem, ransomware actors began using unique victim identifiers for every victim organization.
+To solve this problem, ransomware actors began using unique victim identifiers for every victim organisation.
 For Conti, AvosLocker, and HelloKitty for Linux, these unique IDs are part of the ransom note, and the ransom file itself must be uploaded to the group’s Tor or cleartext website (as specified in the ransom note) for a victim to access a specific chat site.